 You might wonder, What is the difference between a 'data paper' and a 'regular article + dataset published in a public repository'?
 The answer to that isn’t always clear.
 Some data papers necessitate just as much preparation as, and are of equal quality to, ‘typical’ journal articles.
 Some data papers are brief, and only present enough metadata and descriptive content to make the dataset understandable and reusable.
 In most cases however, the datasets or databases presented in data papers include much more description than datasets deposited to a repository, even if those datasets were deposited to support a manuscript.
 Common practices and standards are evolving in the realm of data papers and data journals, but for now, they are the Wild West of data sharing.

 Data preservation is a corollary of data papers, not their main purpose.
-From what I can tell, most data journals do not archive data in-house.
-Instead, they generally require that authors submit the dataset to a repository like Dryad or PANGAEA.
+Most data journals do not archive data in-house.
+Instead, they generally require that authors submit the dataset to a repository.
 These repositories archive the data, provide persistent access, and assign the dataset a unique identifier (DOI).
 Repositories do not always require that the dataset(s) be linked with a publication (data paper or ‘typical’ paper; Dryad does require one), but if you’re going to the trouble of submitting a dataset to a repository, consider exploring the option of publishing a data paper to support it.

 The article by Walters (2020) has a list of data journals in their appendix, and differentiates between "pure" data journals and journals that publish data reports but are devoted mainly to other types of contributions.
 They also update previous lists of data journals (Candela et al, 2015).

 Walters, William H..
 2020.
 “Data Journals: Incentivizing Data Access and Documentation Within the Scholarly Communication System”.
 Insights 33 (1): 18.
 DOI: http://doi.org/10.1629/uksg.510